trento-project/web/docs/pull_request_template.md

 Fixes # (issue)

+## Did you add the right label?

+Remember to add the right labels to this PR.

-## How to test this?
+## How was this tested?

-Describe how to test the functionality or the tests that have been added.
+Describe what kind of tests for this functionality have been added.